pgorczak/awslambda/README.rst

 *Note that compiled dependencies* awslambda *downloads on your local machine might not work on the AWS servers.
 Pure Python libraries should always work.
 For others, it could be helpful to run* awslambda *itself in a Lambda function.
-A process knows as* awslambdaception.
+A process known as* awslambdaception.

 A template greeting page
 ........................